fireproofsocks/dotenvy/docs/guides/phoenix.md

 >
 > You will need to replace `YourApp`, `YourAppWeb`, and `:your_app` with
 > the appropriate modules and app name for _your application_.
 Don't just copy
-> paste these sample files -- make sure you don't overwrite any existing config
+> and paste these sample files -- make sure you don't overwrite any existing config
 > for other apps/services that might not be present in this example.

 ### config/config.exs